 To help you craft an email campaign that boosts your brand and converts leads, we’ve put together some simple steps to get you started.

 1. Select an email provider

 Email service providers are platforms that allows you to customise the look and feel of your emails, as well as making it easier to send to a subscriber base or automate sending.
 The different providers may offer different free and paid features.
 We prefer Mailchimp.
 It’s easy to connect it to apps and programs that you already use and has great built-in automation and optimisation tools.
 It also has a range of pricing plans (including a free option) that cater to different levels of use.

 2. Understand your audience

 Before you start planning or creating your campaign, you need to understand who you’re marketing to.
 Who is your target audience?
 What are their problems, what questions are they asking, and why should they care about what you have to say?
 Then you need to consider: how are you going to address those questions and problems?

 Before you start creating content, gather some data around the average email marketing statistics in your industry.
 If you’re new to email marketing, aim to match or beat the average open rate, conversion rate and number of unsubscribes as a starting point.

 In the future, you’ll want to set loftier goals, such as growing your email subscriber base by 20 per cent a year, or increasing your conversion rate by 20 per cent.
-Moral of the story is: know exactly what you want to achieve before you send a single email.

-4. Create content that educates
+5. Create content that educates